The German Shepherd Dog

 A 35-day-old female puppy;

 German Shepherds can be a variety of colors, the most common of which are tan/black and red/black.
 Most color varieties have black masks and black body markings which can range from a classic "saddle" to an over-all "blanket."
 More rare colour variations include the sable, all-black, all-white, liver, and blue varieties.
-The all-black and sable varieties are acceptable according to most standards; however, the blue and liver are considered to be serious faults and the all-white is grounds for instant disqualification in some show standards.
+The all-black and sable varieties are acceptable according to most standards; however, the blue and liver are considered to be serious faults.

 German Shepherds sport a double coat.
 The outer coat, which is shed all year round, is close and dense with a thick undercoat.
 The coat is accepted in two variants; medium and long.
 The long-hair gene is recessive, making the long-hair variety rarer.
 Treatment of the long-hair variation differs across standards; they are accepted under the German and UK Kennel Clubs but are considered a fault in the American Kennel Club.